jesseharold/burger-sequelize/README.md

 #### Tier 2: Customer Associations (Challenge)

 * Add in a Customer association to the project.
 This will involve creating at least one new Customer model and connecting it with your Burger model.
-* make dates more readable w moment
+* make dates more readable w moment. tried to do this for a long time, could not figure out how to work w the sequelize date object.
-* refresh not working after devouring...
+* server side redirect not working, using front-end redirect which is weird.